Dionysus: Second birth

 During her pregnancy, Semele rejoiced in the knowledge that her son would be divine.
 She dressed herself in garlands of flowers and wreathes of ivy, and would run barefoot to the meadows and forests to frolic whenever she heard music.
-Hera became envious, and feared that Zeus would replace her with Semele as queen of Olympus.
-She went to Semele in the guise of an old woman who had been Cadmus' wet nurse.
-She made Semele jealous of the attention Zeus gave to Hera, compared with their own brief liaison, and provoked her to request Zeus to appear before her in his full godhood.
+Hera became envious and feared that Zeus would replace her with Semele as queen of Olympus.
+She went to Semele in the guise of an old woman who had been Cadmus's wet nurse.
+She made Semele jealous of the attention Zeus gave to Hera, compared with their own brief liaison and provoked her to request Zeus to appear before her in his full godhood.
 Semele prayed to Zeus that he show himself.
-Zeus answered her prayers, but warned her than no other mortals had ever seen him as he held his lightning bolts.
-Semele reached out to touch them, and was burnt to ash.
+Zeus answered her prayers but warned her that no other mortals had ever seen him as he held his lightning bolts.
+Semele reached out to touch them and was burnt to ash.
 (Dionysiaca 8).
 But the infant Dionysus survived, and Zeus rescued him from the flames, sewing him into his thigh.
 "So the rounded thigh in labour became female, and the boy too soon born was brought forth, but not in a mother's way, having passed from a mother's womb to a father's."
 (Dionysiaca 9).
 At his birth, he had a pair of horns shaped like a crescent moon.
 The Seasons crowned him with ivy and flowers, and wrapped horned snakes around his own horns.

 An alternate birth narrative is given by Diodorus from the Egyptian tradition.
 In it, Dionysus is the son of Ammon, who Diodorus regards both as the creator god and a quasi-historical king of Libya.
 Ammon had married the goddess Rhea, but he had an affair with Amaltheia, who bore Dionysus.
-Ammon feared Rhea's wrath if she were to discover the child, so he took the infant Dionysus to Nysa (Dionysus' traditional childhood home).
+Ammon feared Rhea's wrath if she were to discover the child, so he took the infant Dionysus to Nysa (Dionysus's traditional childhood home).
 Ammon brought Dionysus into a cave where he was to be cared for by Nysa, a daughter of the hero Aristaeus.
 Dionysus grew famous due to his skill in the arts, his beauty, and his strength.
 It was said that he discovered the art of winemaking during his boyhood.
 His fame brought him to the attention of Rhea, who was furious with Ammon for his deception.
 She attempted to bring Dionysus under her own power but, unable to do so, she left Ammon and married Cronus.